 UNC Asheville proudly maintains accreditation with AACSB International (Association for the Advancement of Collegiate Schools of Business).
 We join more than 450 U.S. colleges and universities that have met this high standard of excellence.
 AACSB is the most recognized, rigorous, and prestigious international distinction afforded to programs in management and accountancy.
 AACSB praised UNC Asheville's liberal arts mission, characterized by a unique interdisciplinary approach to undergraduate education, and commitment to lifelong learning.

-Financial Aid: More than 60 percent of students receive financial aid, with more than 79 percent of students' financial need met.
+More than 68 percent of students receive financial aid, with more than 70 percent of financial need met for an average recipient.